Mohammed-eid35/Aliens-Library/README.md

 # Aliens-Library
-Aliens Library is my competitive programing library which i use in programing contests.
+Aliens library is my competitive programing library which i use in programing contests.

+Aliens library contains templates, algorithms and data structures implemented and collected for programming contests.